alkem-io/website/content/en/post/2023-01-27-acm-opensource/index.md

 An audit from two Dutch universities highlighted the lack of privacy protections and breach of European law.
 After multiple negotiations, the American tech company agreed to alter their privacy and transparency controls.
 It is a small step in the right direction, with much more needed, as open societies reclaim digial sovereignty.

-### Conclusion
+### Stay ahead
-We are very happy to see the growing consensus and these regulations all focused on stimulating technology for good.
+This growing consensus and these regulations are all focused on stimulating technology for good.
 It is clear that technology will continue to have an important role in our daily lives.
-Let's use technology to achieve our societal goals, building on top of technologies potential for efficiency, the low costs, ability to share and connect across the entire world.
+We are building on top of technologies potential for efficiency, the low costs, ability to share and connect across the entire world.
 If we want to stimulate open innovation, and solve societal challenges while keeping up with new technologies, open source is key.
+How do you use technology to achieve societal issues?